RESPECT AND CONSIDERATION IN NATION BUILDING

 If a person is able to give good value for money with the services he renders, he gains our trust and respect.
 This person is able to offer quality service because he is sensitive to the needs and feelings of his clients.
 He recognizes the importance of a long term relationship and understands that integrity supersedes any tendency to cut corners for quick economic gains that are short lived.

 It is often said, you cannot live with a person you do not respect.
 The same also holds true for people you work with.
 Being respectful has to do with showing difference for another’s position or status.
 It also includes showing regard for his opinion even when this differs from yours.
-Respect in relationships builds feelings of trust, safety and wellbeing.
-Key elements of respect include attention, difference, acknowledgment, valuing and behavior.
+Respect in relationships, builds feelings of trust, safety and wellbeing.
+Key elements of respect include attention, difference, acknowledgment, valuing and good behavior.

-With regards to Social Development, this has to do with improving the well being of every individual in society so that they are better able to reach their full potential.
+With regards to Social Development, this has to do with improving the well being of every individual in the society so that they are better able to reach their full potential.
 The success of the society is linked to the well being of each citizen.
-Everything starts from the family unit and empties out into the society.
-If the families do well, the whole society will benefit.
-In addition, providing young people with opportunities, skills and recognition, strengthens bonding with family, school and community, leading to smarter choices that promote social competence and growth.
+When a society is free from intimidation, members are better able to reach their full potential.
+When social amenities are provided, families and businesses will thrive.
+When families do well, the whole society will benefit.
+In addition, providing young people with opportunities, skills and recognition, strengthens their relationship with family, school and community, leading to smarter choices that promote social competence and growth.

-‘Who we are when no one is watching, is the fabric that builds the nation we live in.’…MmantiUmohi
+‘Who we are when no one is watching, is the fabric that builds the nation we live in.’…Mmanti Umohi

 The South African Political Initiative, Batho Pele, which was first introduced by the Mandela Administration on October 1, 1997, has eight principles for improving government services.
 Batho Pele is a Sesotho word that means ‘PEOPLE FIRST.’
 This initiative ensures that all public servants put people first and adhere to a framework that is summarized in the slogan: ‘WE BELONG, WE CARE, WE SERVE.’One of the eight principles of Batho Pele is COURTESY, which reminds public servants that they are employed to help the people and to give them access to the services that are their rights.
 This means public servants are expected to be courteous and helpful.

 In concluding, I want to share an article on kindness I came across recently.
-Darnell Hunt, Dean of the UCLA Social Sciences Division and his team are trying to find ways of curbing violence and strife in the society.
+Darnell Hunt, Dean of the UCLA Social Sciences Division and his team have been working to find ways of curbing violence and strife in the society.
 The Dean believes that there is a need to explore the things that make us human, which have the potential to lead to more humane societies.
 Kindness is the institute’s major study.
-Darnel Hunt said that when people see kind acts, they are inspired to replicate those acts.
-Therefore, the institute is researching the mechanism of kindness with the bid to inspire leaders and create policies that will have a transforming effect on society.
-The Institute’s inaugural director, Daniel Fesslerdefined kindness as,’The thoughts, feelings and beliefs associated with actions intending to benefit others, where benefiting others is an end in itself, not a means to an end.’
+Darnel Hunt said that when people see kind acts, they are inspired to replicate these acts.
+The institute has been researching the mechanism of kindness with the bid to inspire leaders and create policies that will have a transforming effect on society.
+The Institute’s inaugural director, Daniel Fessler defined kindness as,’The thoughts, feelings and beliefs associated with actions intending to benefit others, where benefiting others is an end in itself, not a means to an end.’

-Director, Genuine Womanhood Initiative
+Founder, Genuine Womanhood Initiative